soen/Conjunction/docs/basics/ConfigureSearchQuery.md

-# Configuring the search query
+# Configuring the Search Query

 With the custom ``ToyBall`` indexable model in place, the next step is to configure the search query elements inside Sitecore.